 “I’m so sorry I failed you...” he whispered to her still form. “...sweet baby girl...failed you...should’ve seen...should’ve protected you...baby girl, forgive me.”

 Her dad was a strong man.
 A man who never cried but because of her, he was.
 Because of her, he sounded broken.
 Why couldn’t she have been born stronger?
 Or not at all?

 “Who did this to you?” he demanded as he pulled away to look her in the eye.
 She couldn’t answer couldn’t betray her sister.
 “Tell me baby girl.” his anguished demand broke her already broken heart to even smaller pieces.

 “Carl.” the voice that rebuked her dad had icy coldness washing over her.
 She shivered and her father stiffened.

-She didn’t need to see her grandfather to know his cold gaze held no pity for her, if he even looked at her.
-The pack Beta always looked through her as if she wasn’t worth of acknowledgement.
+She didn’t need to see her grandfather to know his cold gaze held no pity for her if he even looked at her.
+The pack Beta always looked through her as if she wasn’t worthy of acknowledgment.
 “She wouldn’t be experiencing this if you’d accepted the mates I arranged for her.” the man said coldly.

 “Ma...” her dad sounded horrified.
 “You knew her mate had betrayed her and didn’t tell me?” he demanded.

 “Betrayed?” the Beta scoffed.
 “The betrayal was having a human being born of a beta pair, of having her be mated to a powerful bloodline.
 Do you know how she weakened our family?
 Would you have me have allowed her to weaken another powerful family?”

 “Who is he?” her dad demanded of his own, his arms cradling her to his chest as she gave in to her weak nature and hid against him.
 She wished she could somehow hide from the words that brought her even lower than she already was.